coderefinery/DEPRECATED-software-licensing/talk.md

 ### Share-alike but compatible with closed-source code (you can use my code if I can use changes you make to my code)

-- Dynamic relinking possible: GNU Lesser GPL
+- Allow dynamic relinking: GNU Lesser GPL
 - Dynamic or static linking: Mozilla Public License v2.0

 ---